xat/castnow/README.md

 Thanks to [trulex](https://github.com/trulex) for pointing that out.

-### non-interactive use
+### Non-Interactive

-castnow can also be used in cron jobs or via window-manager bindings; for example:
+Castnow can also be used in cron jobs or via window-manager bindings; for example:

 ```
 // Play/pause.